 If I were President, I would privatise The Chronicle.
 As much as I would LOVE to have my very own newspaper to write gobs of columns on important issues such as shopping and dancing, I just don't think sweet and sensitive Freddie could find the time to be my editor – and I don't see how The Chronicle could possibly operate effectively under anyone else.

-If I were President, unlike The Peeper, I would make the Pumpkin Eater a prime example of how the Diaspora can return home and have a positive impact on the investment climate of the country.
-Cutting through the red tape would be my platform - not something I promise to do years after being in office.
-After all, pumpkins don’t look very good when they are covered in red tape.
+If I were President I would encourage the Diaspora to return home and have a positive impact on the investment climate of the country.
+I would also make sure to cut through the red tape so they have a reason to stay.
+This would be instituted the same week I become - not an afterthought I promise to do years after being in office.

 If I were President, I would never sue a newspaper – even if they hurt my feelings.
 However, I would keep Smart and Sharp Robert Persaud around since he is so good at spinning and that could come in handy on the dance floor when we are all getting our national groove on.